Boris Karloff: Final roles and work

-Death
+Later life and death

-Upon returning to Britain to live in 1959, his address was 43 Cadogan Square, London.
+Upon returning to Britain to live in 1959, Karloff's address was 43 Cadogan Square, London.
 In 1966, he bought 25 Campden House (at 29 Sheffield Terrace), Kensington W8, and Roundabout Cottage in the Hampshire village of Bramshott.
 A longtime heavy smoker, he had emphysema, which left him with only half of one lung still functioning.

 He contracted bronchitis in late 1968 and was hospitalised at University College Hospital.
 He died of pneumonia at King Edward VII Hospital, Midhurst, in Sussex, on 2 February 1969, at the age of 81.

 His body was cremated following a requested modest service at Guildford Crematorium, Godalming, Surrey, where he is commemorated by a plaque in the Garden of Remembrance.
 A memorial service was held at St Paul's, Covent Garden ("the Actors' Church"), London, where there is also a plaque.

 Personal life

 Karloff married six times.
 His wives included stage actress Grace Harding (married from 1910 to 1913), actress Olive de Wilton (from 1916 to 1919), musician Montana Laurena Williams (from 1920 to 1922) and actress Helen Vivian Soule (from 1924 to 1928).

 His fifth marriage to Dorothy Stine lasted from 1930 until 1946.
 This union resulted in Karloff's only child, daughter Sara Karloff, born on November 23, 1938 (Karloff's own 51st birthday).

 His sixth and final marriage, to Evelyn Hope Helmore, was in April 1946, immediately after his fifth divorce.
-They were happily married 23 years at the time of his death.
+They had been happily married for 23 years at the time of his death.

-In 1958, Karloff's niece Diana Bromley was arrested and charged with murdering her two small children with a razor in Haslemere, England, then attempting to slash her own throat.
+In 1958, Karloff's niece Diana Bromley was charged with murdering her 10-year-old and 13-year-old sons in Haslemere, England, but was found insane and unfit to plead.
 She was the daughter of Karloff's brother Sir John Thomas Pratt.

+Karloff considered guacamole to be a favorite dish and Mexican cuisine in general to be one of his favorite varieties of gastronomy.

 Beginning in 1940, Karloff dressed as Father Christmas every Christmas to hand out presents to physically disabled children in a Baltimore hospital.

 He never legally changed his name to "Boris Karloff".
 He signed official documents "William H. Pratt, a.k.a.
 Boris Karloff".

 He was a charter member of the Screen Actors Guild, and he was especially outspoken due to the long hours he spent in makeup while playing Frankenstein's Monster and the Mummy.
 He was an early member of the Hollywood Cricket Club.